 A company pays for Public Cloud computing differently than they would with Private Cloud computing.
 Public Cloud is on a pay-per-use basis, with expenses varying depending on the amount of service required by the company and the amount of data stored on the provider’s servers.
 Over time, this kind of Cloud can be cheaper because of the shared nature of the public cloud.

 For many organizations, the only worry they have with the Public Cloud is security.
 The owner of the data does not control the information’s direct security; however, most providers take extreme caution.
 Each company’s information is separate from other customers, which maintains protection against security breaches or a mixing of data.

 Lastly, one perk with this type of Cloud is that it cuts down lead times in testing and setting up new products, allowing more time for an organization to finish what they need to do most.

 Which Cloud Should You Choose?

-Unfortunately, there is never a quick and easy answer to which Cloud is better for an organization.
+Unfortunately, there is not a quick and easy answer to which Cloud is better for an organization.
 The answer comes down to what a company wants more of: the access and customizability of a Private Cloud, or fewer expenses and responsibility of a Public Cloud.
-Though moving to the Cloud can be a worrisome process, deciding on which type of Cloud is best for your organization will help simplify the task.
+Though moving to the Cloud can be a confusing process, deciding on which type of Cloud is best for your organization will help simplify the task.

 Are you still unsure about which type of Cloud is right for you?
 Do not make the decision more challenging than it has to be.
-At Total Computer Solutions, we have over five years of experience with server to cloud migration.
+At Total Computer Solutions, we have over ten years of experience with server to cloud migration.
 TCS can help with our no obligation Cloud consulting, just call us at 336.804.8449.